Frequently Asked Questions • Akea

 Read the full list of ingredients here.

-Essentials was created to bridge the nutritional gap between the Standard American Diet (SAD) and what individuals in Longevity Hot Spots have consumed for millennia.
-When you take Essentials as recommended, you give your body the nutritional support to help you reach optimal health—the kind of health enjoyed by hot spot residents.
+Akea was created to bridge the nutritional gap between the Standard American Diet (SAD) and what individuals in Longevity Hot Spots have consumed for millennia.
+When you take Akea as recommended, you give your body the nutritional support to help you reach optimal health—the kind of health enjoyed by hot spot residents.

 - Probiotics predigest food, taking macro molecules of food turning them into micro molecules that can be consumed by our cells.